viper3400/MovieSearchEngine/README.md

 Please read and accept this terms:

-* This is intentend for PERSONAL USE ONLY
+* This is intended for PERSONAL USE ONLY
 * You should RESPECT the conditions for using ofdb.de (http://www.ofdb.de/view.php?page=faq#a32)
 * You should AVOID extensive usage of this code (Catch data only if it's neccessary to avoid high loads on ofdb servers.)
 * Visit http://www.ofdb.de once in a while and honour the great work of the OFDB team.